90% of people use tap water to prepare for bottoming

-- Isotonic solutions do not disrupt anal cells—they simply cleanse the rectum
+Isotonic solutions do not disrupt these cells—they simply rinse

-90% of men who douche before sex use tap water, but what happens when the solution you insert into your rectum comes in contact with your cells, or the mucous membrane?
+90% of people who use tap water to prepare to bottom, but what happens when the solution you use comes in contact with the cells inside your bottom, or the mucous membrane?